JulianNicholls/prev-Countdown-Node/README.md

 ## To run when developing

-run `npm run dev` in the main directory.
+run `npm run dev-standalone` in the main directory.

 ### Git client